-As .html and .txt, this template represents the mail message sent when there is a new comment following up the user's.
-It's sent to the user who posted the comment that is being commented in a thread, or that arrived before the one being sent.
-To receive this email the user must tick the box Notify me of follow up comments via email.
+As .html and .txt, this template represents the mail message sent to notify that comments have been sent after yours.
+It's sent to the user who posted the comment in the first place, when another comment arrives in the same thread or in a not nested list of comments.
+To receive this email the user must tick the box Notify me follow up comments via email.